AB 237 (Patel, D-San Diego)

 Neutral as Amended

-Passed the Senate Judiciary Committee on April 29.
-May 19 hearing in the Senate Appropriations Committee.
+Passed the Assembly Judiciary Committee on July 8.
+To be heard in the Assembly Appropriations Committee.

 SB 294 would require an employer to provide a written notice of workers’ rights under federal and state law to new employees upon hire and annually to each current employee, in addition to existing posting requirements of the same rights.
-The bill would also permit an employee’s designated emergency contact to collect all wages owed to the employee if an employee is arrested or detained.
+Failure to comply with the notice requirement would subject an employer to a possible civil penalty of up to $500 per employee for each violation.

 Kalyn Dean